ini-bdds/bdqc/README.rst

 ##########

 To reiterate, the BDQC executable *framework* does not touch files itself.
-All file analysis is carried out by plugins, several of which are included in but, nonetheless, distinct from the framework.
+All file analysis is carried out by plugins.
+Several plugins are included in but, nonetheless, distinct from the framework.
+These plugins are referred to as "`Built-ins`_".

 A plugin is simply a Python module with several required and optional elements shown in the example below.